-By the end of Year 7, you will also have had the opportunity to:
+By the end of Year 7 you will also:

-- Use digital technology to complete research and language quizzes. - Have practised the skills of oracy, reading and writing in Welsh.
-You will be able to take part in group conversations based on the topics you have learned - Complete homework tasks which will be set every week and at first you will be given mostly learning homework and you may be tested on these words. - Complete longer tests from time to time.
-These will be based on the work you have done in class and could be closed or open book activities.
+- Have practised the skills of oracy, reading and writing in Welsh.
+You will be able to take part in group conversations based on the topics you have learned - Homework will be set every week and at first you will be given mostly learning homework and you may be tested on these words - You will be given longer tests from time to time.
+These will be based on the work you have done in class - During the summer term you will have an exam which will cover the whole year's work.

-Keep up with news, revision and interesting updates on the Welsh Twitter account, or use the school account for checking all subject details
+Keep up with news, revision and interesting updates on the Welsh Twitter account, or use the school account for checking all subject details...

-@SJHSCymraeg and @sjhsnewport
+@SJHSCymraeg and @SJHSMrJames OR @sjhsnewport